sirodoht/heartnomad/docs/updates.md

 [40, 41, 42]
 ```

-`modelname` is a string, the lowercase version of the model class name in your app's models.py. then add these to the list in appname/fixtures/initial_data.json, eg.:
+`modelname` is a string, the lowercase version of the model class name in your app's
+models.py.
+Then add these to the list in appname/fixtures/initial_data.json, eg.:

 ```
 [